xiaojing168jmg168/readme-generator/readme-generator.md

 ## Installation
-💾 Clone repository, npm install inquirer
+💾 clone the repository, npm install inquirer

 ## usage
-💻 Answer questions in command line about your project
+💻 use inquirer from your command line to answer questions about your project

 ## Contributing